MicrosoftDocs/entra-docs/docs/identity/saas-apps/g-suite-provisioning-tutorial.md

 > If the users already have an existing personal/consumer account using the email address of the Microsoft Entra user, then it may cause some issue which could be resolved by using the Google Transfer Tool prior to performing the directory sync.

 ## Step 6: Monitor your deployment
-Once you've configured provisioning, use the following resources to monitor your deployment:
+Once you configure provisioning, use the following resources to monitor your deployment:

 1. Use the [provisioning logs](~/identity/monitoring-health/concept-provisioning-logs.md) to determine which users have been provisioned successfully or unsuccessfully
 2. Check the [progress bar](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md) to see the status of the provisioning cycle and how close it's to completion